imaninamajeed/anpr/readme.md

 ## Getting started

 Open Terminal > node index.js
+If it is not working > npm i > node index.js

-Open another Terminal > cd client > node index.js
+Open another Terminal > cd client > npm start
+If it is not working > npm i > npm start

 If there is no livestream,try search mnt/anpr in '/' folder.